Do Go On - 331 - Raoul Wallenberg; The Swedish Schindler

 And I went for firefighter because I also didn't quite understand.

-Well, I obviously didn't nail the explanation
+Well, I obviously didn't name the explanation

-i wonder if they'll even know we're talking about them because they are from address unknown can
+The next person, I wonder if they'll even know we're talking about them

 Very dull job.